Where We Build

-Currently, GHA is building in four mayan towns on the south rim of the lake, and surveying the housing needs in other lake communities.
+Currently, GHA is building in mayan communities on the south rim of the lake, and surveying the housing needs in other lake communities.

-San Juan is a mile away but almost in another world.
-Catering less to foreign travelers it is more laid back and home to numerous traditional women’s weaving cooperatives.
+San Juan is where our office is located and home to numerous traditional women’s weaving cooperatives.

 The tropical highland weather is perfect for growing famously fine coffee, in addition to avocados, citrus, and bananas.
 Days are warm and nights often call for a sweater.